zonemaster/zonemaster/docs/public/specifications/test-zones/Zone-TP/zone09.md

 ### INCONSISTENT-MX-DATA-1
 * Zone: "inconsistent-mx-data-1.zone09.xa."
-  * The name servers respond with MX RRsets that are not equal.
+  * The name servers respond with MX RRsets that are not equal, two MX records from one server, and just one of the two MX records from the other.

 ### INCONSISTENT-MX-DATA-2
 * Zone: "inconsistent-mx-data-2.zone09.xa."
-  * The name servers repond with the same mail exchange names, but with different preferences.
+  * Both name servers respond with one MX record which has the same mail exchange names from both servers, but the preferences different.

 ### INCONSISTENT-MX-DATA-3
 * Zone: "inconsistent-mx-data-3.zone09.xa."
-  * The name servers repond with the same mail exchange names, but with different preferences.
+  * Both name servers respond with two MX records and the same two mail exchange names are used, but the orders between the the two records, as defined by the preference, are different between the two servers.

 ### MIXED-TTL-1
 * Zone: "mixed-ttl-1.zone09.xa."